Kleo-Karap/My_tattoo_chatbot/README.md

 **Ideal functionalities**
 1. Instagram Integration: We ideally what to integrate this chatbot with our Instagram as a messaging channel, since this is our main source for lead generation.
-2. Tattoo-generation: OpenAI function calling: https://platform.openai.com/docs/guides/images
+2. Tattoo-generation (useful feature for lead generation): OpenAI function calling: https://platform.openai.com/docs/guides/images
 3. Book consulting appointment: For customers that need the artists's advice on the design and the body spot --> appointment with a fixed max duration (e.g. 30 minutes).
 Provide available timeslots starting from current week based on Persa's Google calendar. : Rasa resource: https://rasa.com/blog/connect-your-assistant-with-google-calendar/
 4. Price estimation: FAQ page redirection in which the hourly estimate price chart along with other procedural info are provided.